zowe/docs-site/docs/user-guide/cli-using-initializing-team-configuration.md

 2. Run the `zowe config init --global-config` or `zowe config auto-init --global-config` command.

-    This adds a plug-in profile to the configuration file in the `.zowe` root directory.
+    This adds a plug-in profile to the configuration file in the `.zowe` home directory.

 3. Open the `zowe.config.json` file and confirm the plug-in profile is included.